Top 10 Athletes from Wisconsin

 The A's, now in Oakland, do not retire numbers from their Philadelphia years, so his Number 7 remains available.
 But the Phillies honored him with election to the Philadelphia Baseball Wall of Fame.
 He died at 54 of heart trouble, but lived long enough to see his election to the Baseball Hall of Fame.

 In 1924, he led the Stanford football team to an undefeated regular season, before losing to Notre Dame and their Four Horsemen in the Rose Bowl.
 Had there been a Heisman Trophy in 1925, he would have won it.
+In 2008, ESPN named ranked him 25th on their list of the Top 25 College Football Players of All Time.

 He was an All-Pro 5 times: In 1926 and '27 with the Duluth Eskimos, and in 1929, '30 and '31 with the Chicago Cardinals.
 What happened in 1928?
 He sat out the season, and returned to Stanford, serving as an assistant coach to his mentor, Pop Warner.
 Yes, the man for whom the legendary youth football program was named.